by Howard Fosdick © FolkFluteWorld.com

 6 holes indicates a penny whistle.
 So if anything, this is a penny whistle sitting in a recorder box with which it has no legitimate association.

-Now, notice how each fingering hole is the exact same size, and how they are spaced equidistant from one another.
+Next, notice how each fingering hole is the exact same size, and how they are spaced equidistant from one another.

 By the way, I can verify this conclusion from experience.
-I bought a lot of a few dozen flutes at an estate sale, and this very item was included.
-Very pretty, but it doesn't play a note.
+I bought a lot of a few dozen flutes at an estate sale, and this very item was included (without the box).

-There exists an entire world of non-playable flutes and whistles designed as display pieces.
+There's an entire world of non-playable flutes and whistles designed as display pieces.
 If you like to collect them, enjoy!
 But always know what you're buying.

 If you're looking for a musical instrument, now you know how to avoid non-playable collectibles.
+There are a lot of them out there!